dukelink/Baseramp/README.md

 ### How does Baseramp work?

-* By enabling end users to spin up private databases
+* By enabling end users to spin-up private databases

 * Hosted on their own server hardward